 A brief narrative translating the quantitative result into an implementation decision for the specific transition case evaluated.
 Written for a portfolio team, not a technical audience.

 The gains budget, tracking quality, and implementation simplicity all appear in the same comparison.
+The sell ticket reduction concentrated position metric quantifies the operational benefit of the recommended path.
 That is the point.

 The Single Mega Winner case is the lead example.
 The Tight Gains Budget and Concentrated With Losses cases are included as supporting examples confirming the direction under different constraint structures.